mesosphere/dcos-docs-site/1.11/release-notes/1.11.0-beta3/index.md

 - Fault domain awareness for DC/OS Kafka, DC/OS Cassandra, DC/OS Elastic and DC/OS HDFS.
 Use fault domain awareness to make your services highly available and to allow for increased capacity when needed.
 - New API endpoint to pause a node for DC/OS Kafka, DC/OS Cassandra, DC/OS Elastic, and DC/OS HDFS.
 Use this endpointd to relaunch a node in an idle command state for debugging purposes.
 - New beta DC/OS Kafka ZooKeeper service.
 [View the documentation](/services/beta-zookeeper/index.md).
+- You can now select a DC/OS data service version from a dropdown menu in the DC/UI.
+- Improved scalability for all DC/OS data services.
+- Non-essential tasks now supported for DC/OS Kafka, DC/OS Cassandra, DC/OS Elastic, and DC/OS HDFS.
+If non-essential tasks fail, the entire node will not fail.

 # Breaking changes